Have you ever seen plate spinning?

 This article is about how we quickly get your OKC rental properties ready to rent.
 It’s about making money by quickly stopping the bleeding (vacancy).

 When you are going to have turn over with your property, job 1 is to get the keys back as soon as possible.
-Job 2 is quickly getting the make ready done.
+Job 2 is to get the make ready done in a hurry.

 Here is the problem: You can’t effectively advertise and show the unit while it’s a mess.
 When the unit looks trashy, it attracts trashy tenants.